TranquilMarmot/StyleTime/README.md

 This will open a browser that will have you login to Fitbit; make sure you login to the same account here as on you simulator/phone because the CLI will use the account to install the app.

+Note that `build` must be run any time that changes are made.

 ### Lint

 #### ESLint